getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 ## Alerts

-Alerts are configured per-project and are of two types: Metric Alerts and Issue Alerts.
+Sentry provides both Metric Alerts and Issue Alerts.
+You define either type of alert per project.

 ### Metric Alerts

-Metric alerts allow you to filter and set thresholds across all errors in a project.
-They can be used for high-level monitoring of patterns, or fine-grained monitoring of individual events.
-Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors, or volume of database errors.
-For more details, see the [LINK: full documentation on Metric Alerts].
+Metric alerts allow you to filter and set thresholds on all errors across a project.
+Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
+Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.

 ### Issue Alerts